strimzi/test-clients/admin/README.md

 ## Configuring the Admin client

 You can configure the Admin client before any other operation.
-That can be done using `configure` sub-command:
+That can be done using `configure` subcommand:

 ```
 > admin-client configure